metalwhale/chloria/chloria-backend/README.md

 - The data flows in this order: `interface` -> `execution / domain` -> `infrastructure`:
   - `interface` calls `execution`'s use cases, and in turn `execution` calls `infrastructure`'s services (which implement `execution`'s ports); all of these calls use DTOs as parameters and return values, without needing to reference `entity`
   - `interface` is only aware of workshop and use cases, while `infrastructure` is only aware of ports
-  - In contrast, neither `interface` nor `infrastructure` is aware of tasks, as tasks should only be performed internally within `execution`